Hong Kong enters recession as street protests erupt in flames

 The city’s Foreign Correspondents’ Club condemned the arrest in a statement on Monday calling for an independent investigation into “police violence against journalists and interference with the media’s right to cover the protests under Hong Kong law”.

-The police, who deny using excessive force in life-threatening situations, held a news conference on Monday which ended in chaos when some journalists starting yelling at police, shinning bright lights in their eyes “just like you do to us”.
+The police, who deny using excessive force in life-threatening situations, held a news conference on Monday which ended in chaos when some journalists started yelling at police, shining bright lights in their eyes “just like you do to us”.

-Protesters have routinely torched store fronts and businesses including banks, particularly those owned by mainland Chinese companies and vandalized the city’s MTR Corp metro which has shut down services to stop protesters gathering.
+Protesters have routinely torched store fronts and businesses including banks, particularly those owned by mainland Chinese companies and vandalised the city’s MTR Corp metro which has shut down services to stop protesters gathering.

 The MTR has closed early for the past few weeks and said it will again shut down two hours early on Monday to repair damage.